KonnexionsGmbH/dcr/docs/index.md

 The following three rule-based algorithms are used to determine the line type in the order given:

 1. `headers & footers`
-The headers and footers are determined by a similarity comparison of the first `line_header_max_lines` and last `line_footer_max_lines` lines respectively.
+The headers and footers are determined by a similarity comparison of the first `lt_header_max_lines` and last `lt_footer_max_lines` lines respectively.

 2. `close together`
 The elements of bulleted or numbered lists must be close together and are determined by regular expressions.
 Tables have already been marked accordingly by PDFlib TET.
-A table of contents must be in the first `toc_last_page` pages and consists of either a list or a table with ascending page numbers.
+A table of contents must be in the first `lt_toc_last_page` pages and consists of either a list or a table with ascending page numbers.

 3. `headings`
 Headings extend across the entire document and can have hierarchical structures.